AgoraIO/agora_doc_source/en-US/markdown/agora-chat/agora-chat-web.md

 }
 ```

+2. Replace `"<Your app key>"` with the AppKey of your Agora project.

 ## Test your app

 This quickstart uses [webpack](https://webpack.js.org/) to package the project and `webpack-dev-server` to run your project.